Want to grow your email list by 1,000+ subscribers?

 Ash

-Send a pitch to each of your research targets and use this spreadsheet to track your responses[*].
+Send a pitch to each of your 10 target blogs and use this spreadsheet to track your responses.

-This may sound like a lot, but chances are, you're not gonna hear back (in time, or at all) from everyone.
+This may sound like a lot of pitches, but chances are, you're not gonna hear back (in time, or at all) from everyone.
 You want to land 4-5 guest posts.

-When you pitch eight bloggers, you'll only need a 50% success rate, which is doable.
+When you pitch 10 bloggers, you'll only need a 50% success rate, which is doable.

-If you have existing blog content, you might also want to thinking about pitching some pieces to be republished.
+If you have existing blog content, you might also want to think about pitching some pieces to be republished

 So after waiting a few days, you've no doubt received the go-ahead from the bloggers you pitched, now it's writing time.